-Exemplary (3 pts) Sound/Solid (2 pts) Acceptable (1 pt) Emerging/Needs Development (0 pts) Appropriate and reasonable Appropriate and reasonable Appropriate and reasonable □ Needs appropriate and reasonable standard(s) is/are consistently standard(s) is/are consistently used standard(s) is/are in the lesson standard(s) in the lesson plan. used and well integrated in the in the lesson plan. plan. lesson plan.
+Exemplary (3 pts) Sound/Solid (2 pts) Acceptable (1 pt) Emerging/Needs Development (0 pts) Appropriate and reasonable Appropriate and reasonable Appropriate and reasonable Needs appropriate and reasonable standard(s) is/are consistently used standard(s) is/are consistently used in the standard(s) is/are in the lesson plan. standard(s) in the lesson plan. and well integrated in the lesson lesson plan. plan.